-- WHEREAS, the goal of Operation Warp Speed is to accelerate the development, manufacturing, and distribution of COVID-19 vaccines, therapeutics, and diagnostics (collectively known as countermeasures); and - WHEREAS, on November 23, 2020, Governor Greg Abbott and the Texas Department of State Health Services (DSHS) announced the guiding principles for Texas' COVID-19 Vaccine Distribution Plan and allocation process for vaccines expected to arrive in Texas as early as December 2020; and - WHEREAS, on December 11, 2020, the Food and Drug Administration (FDA) issued an Emergency Use Authorization for the first vaccine candidate Pfizer-BioNTech's COVID-19 vaccine, allowing the 2-dose vaccine to be distributed in the U.S. for emergency use; and - WHEREAS, on December 18, 2020, the FDA issued an Emergency Use Authorization for the second vaccine candidate Moderna COVID-19 vaccine, allowing the 2-dose vaccine to be distributed in the U.S. for emergency use; and - WHEREAS, the Texas Department of State Health Services COVID-19 Vaccine Information webpage provides Texan's vital information about who is currently eligible to receive the vaccine, where to get vaccinated, and the Texas vaccine timeline along, with additional information and references to resources; and - WHEREAS, on January 20, 2021, Joseph R. Biden, Jr. was inaugurated as the 46th President of the United States; and - WHEREAS, on January 21, 2021, President Joseph R. Biden, Jr. provided the Biden-Harris plan to beat COVID-19 and a National Strategy for the COVID-19 Response and Pandemic Preparedness; and - WHEREAS, President Joseph R. Biden, Jr. has issued numerous executive orders relating to the COVID-19 pandemic and said executive orders may be found on the Federal Register Executive Orders website; and - WHEREAS, on February 27, 2021, the FDA issued an Emergency Use Authorization for the third vaccine candidate Janssen / Johnson & Johnson ("J&J") COVID-19, allowing the 1-dose vaccine to be distributed in the U.S. for emergency use; and - WHEREAS, on March 2, 2021, Governor Greg Abbott issued Executive Order No. GA-34, lifting the mask mandate in Texas and increasing capacity of all businesses and facilities in the state to 100 percent; and - WHEREAS, on April 5, 2021, Governor Greg Abbott issued Executive Order No. GA-35, related to COVID-19 vaccines and the protection of Texans' private health information; and - WHEREAS, on April 5, 2021, Governor Greg Abbott issued Executive Order No. GA-36, related to the prohibition of governmental entities and officials from mandating face coverings or restricting activities in response to the COVID-19 disaster; and
+WHEREAS, the goal of Operation Warp Speed is to accelerate the development, manufacturing, and distribution of COVID-19 vaccines, therapeutics, and diagnostics (collectively known as countermeasures); and

+- WHEREAS, on November 23, 2020, Governor Greg Abbott and the Texas Department of State Health Services (DSHS) announced the guiding principles for Texas, COVID-19 Vaccine Distribution Plan and allocation process for vaccines expected to arrive in Texas as early as December 2020; and - WHEREAS, on December 11, 2020, the Food and Drug Administration (FDA) issued an Emergency Use Authorization for the first vaccine candidate Pfizer-BioNTech's COVID-19 vaccine (and later marketed as Comirnaty), vaccine type Messenger RNA ("mRNA"), allowing the 2-dose vaccine to be distributed in the U.S. for emergency use; and - WHEREAS, on December 18, 2020, the FDA issued an Emergency Use Authorization for the second vaccine candidate Moderna COVID-19 vaccine, vaccine type mRNA, allowing the 2-dose vaccine to be distributed in the U.S. for emergency use; and - WHEREAS, the Texas Department of State Health Services COVID-19 Vaccine Information webpage provides Texan's vital information about who is currently eligible to receive the vaccine, where to get vaccinated, and the Texas vaccine timeline along, with additional information and references to resources; and - WHEREAS, on January 20, 2021, Joseph R. Biden, Jr. was inaugurated as the 46th President of the United States; and - WHEREAS, on January 21, 2021, President Joseph R. Biden, Jr. provided the Biden-Harris plan to beat COVID-19 and a National Strategy for the COVID-19 Response and Pandemic Preparedness; and - WHEREAS, President Joseph R. Biden, Jr. has issued numerous executive orders relating to the COVID-19 pandemic and said executive orders may be found on the Federal Register Executive Orders website; and - WHEREAS, on February 27, 2021, the FDA issued an Emergency Use Authorization for the third vaccine candidate Janssen / Johnson & Johnson ("J&J") COVID-19, vaccine type replication-incompetent adenovirus type 26 vector, allowing the 1-dose vaccine to be distributed in the U.S. for emergency use; and - WHEREAS, on March 2, 2021, Governor Greg Abbott issued Executive Order No. GA-34, lifting the mask mandate in Texas and increasing capacity of all businesses and facilities in the state to 100 percent; and - WHEREAS, on April 5, 2021, Governor Greg Abbott issued Executive Order No. GA-35, related to COVID-19 vaccines and the protection of Texans' private health information; and - WHEREAS, on April 5, 2021, Governor Greg Abbott issued Executive Order No. GA-36, related to the prohibition of governmental entities and officials from mandating face coverings or restricting activities in response to the COVID-19 disaster; and - WHEREAS, Dr. John W. Hellerstedt, M.D., Commissioner of the Texas Department of State Health Services, issued another extension on May 10, 2021, of the original TDSHS Statewide Declaration of Public Health Disaster originally issued on March 19, 2021.
+Dr. Hellerstedt states in part, that the novel coronavirus SARS-CoV-2, which causes the disease COVID-19 "continues to present an immediate threat" and "poses a high risk of death to a large number of people and creates a substantial risk of public exposure" due to the "method of transmission and evidence of community spread"; and